mwaskom/lyman/doc/experiments.rst

     model for each explanatory variable (these are considered regressors of no interest).

+   confound_sources
+    A list of strings that can include ``"motion"``, ``"wm"``, and ``"brain"``.
+    This specifies what information should be added to the "confounds" component of the design matrix. ``"motion"`` are the six motion parameters obtained during realignment, ``"wm"`` are timeseries data from deep white matter with dimensionality reduced using PCA (controlled by the ``nuisance_components`` variable), and ``"brain"`` is the mean timecourse over the whole brain mask.

+   remove_artifacts
+    Boolean specifying whether indicator vectors should be added to the design matrix to identify (and thus remove) frames that are determined during preprocessing to contain artifacts.

    confound_pca
-    A boolean specifying whether the dimensionality of the confound matrix (currently just the 6 motion parameters) should be reduced using PCA to include dimensions explaining 99% of the variance.
+    A boolean specifying whether the dimensionality of the confound matrix should be reduced using PCA to include dimensions explaining 99% of the variance.

    hrf_params
     A dictionary with keyword arguments for the HRF model class.